Rec. Sports Coach's Welcome Packet

 - Understanding the reason children play sports is to have FUN

-- Desire to work with children
+- Desire to work with children.

 - Enthusiastic, always remembering to keep communication positive and encouraging.

-- Commitment to equal participation
+- Commitment to fair and balanced participation

 - Ability to meet players where they are when teaching skills.

-- Organize and know what you are going to teach before practice.
+- Organize, and know what you are going to teach before practice.

 - Reliable and dependable (the first to arrive, last to leave)